The-Frederickson-Lab/ant-legume-range/README.md

 ### Multiple mutualisms

-We can also look at the effects of multiple mutualisms on introduction success and no. of introduced ranges in ants
+We can also look at the effects of multiple mutualisms on introduction success and no. of introduced ranges in ants.

 ``` r
 #Calculating the number of mutualisms that each ant species participates in